-Depending on the initial mass and structure assumption, the gaseous envelope can be lost completely.
-For the Layered model, the $Z_{\rm env}=0$ envelopes are removed in all cases.
-For the Water Sequestration model, the most massive planet retains its gaseous envelope while the intermediate and light planets transition to a secondary envelope stage.
-This can be seen from the yellow curve dipping to the size of a bare core before the numerical scheme establishes a secondary atmosphere due to the reservoir of water contained in the magma ocean being allowed to re-equilibrate with the atmosphere.
+Similarly, for the Water Sequestration model, the most massive planet retains its gaseous envelope while the intermediate and light planets transition to a secondary envelope stage via the equilibration of the interior with the atmosphere, that is, due to gradual outgassing of water.
+It leads to an increase in $Z_{\rm env}$ as can be seen in the bottom plot.
 As mentioned in the model description and will be discussed in Sect. \ref{sec:sequestration_discussion}, this approach is relatively crude and could be improved in the future.
-For lower mass planets (here the intermediate and low-mass case), the resulting atmosphere is almost entirely made of heavy elements and of relatively low-mass.
+For lower mass planets (here the intermediate and low-mass case), the resulting atmosphere is almost entirely made of heavy elements $Z_{\rm env}>0.8$.
 Although it could be removed on timescale comparable to the lifetime of the system, the replenishment from the much larger magma ocean reservoir typically sustains it for planets with $M>2\,M_\oplus$ \citep{Kite2021}.
 This result also already hints at a bifurcation of $Z_{\rm env}$ with either low values, where hydrogen and oxygen are still stored in the core, or high $Z_{\rm env}$ for planets which underwent efficient mass loss and significant outgassing.

 Due to the faster loss of H/He in the initial stage, the Layered and Water Sequestration model result in planets with lower radii up to the point where also the Mixed model planet looses its atmosphere completely.
 In the cases shown in Fig. \ref{fig:evo_tracks}, this is the case after 300\,kyr for the light planet.
 Since this planet in the Mixed model will have lost not only H/He but also its complete water budget, the planet ends as a smaller rocky core compared to the Water Sequestration model where an outgassed atmosphere remains and even more so compared to the Layered model result where a thicker steam atmosphere is present.